Building a simple ZK project on TON

 Then the verifier.fc

-file is generated in the contracts
+file will be generated in the contracts

 folder.

-Let's review the contracts/verifier.fc
+Now, let's review the contracts/verifier.fc

 const slice IC0 = "b514a6870a13f33f07bc314cdad5d426c61c50b453316c241852089aada4a73a658d36124c4df0088f2cd8838731b971"s;